Thank you for reading our post, please rate this article at the end.

 There can be more than one reason for preferring such access or facilities.
 Not everyone is comfortable dealing with an RV black water tank, especially emptying it occasionally.

 Many people prefer a more traditional bathroom than the compact one in a recreational vehicle.
-Some may not like using the bathroom in a vehicle close to the living quarters, bedroom, and kitchen.
+Some people may prefer not to use the bathroom in a car that is located near the living quarters, bedroom, or kitchen.

 Two types of tanks are used in recreational vehicles: gray and black water.
 An RV gray water tank captures and holds the water drained from the sinks and showers.